sanity-io/sanity-plugin-studio-smartling/README.md

 _type: 'smartlingSettings',
 organization: 'YOUR_ORG_HERE',
 project: 'YOUR_PROJECT_HERE',
-secret: '"{"userIdentifier":"xxxxxx","userSecret":"xxxx"}"', //in this format from Smartling })
+secret: '{"userIdentifier":"xxxxxx","userSecret":"xxxx"}', //in this format from Smartling })
 ```